 what is blue tungsten used for?

-There are many types of tungsten electrode types that are used for different applications.
-Each tungsten electrode has a distinct configuration of tungsten depending on its type.
+There are many tungsten electrode types that are used for different applications.
+Each tungsten electrode has a different configuration of tungsten depending on its type.
 These tungsten electrodes are also recognized by their color codes:

 - Pure Tungsten Electrodes - Green